xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 Make sure you have [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed on your system.

 The system must have  4.5GB of space available.
-The topology includes on IOS-XRv router (3.5G RAM) and an Ubuntu instance (501MB RAM).
+The topology includes an IOS-XRv router (3.5G RAM) and an Ubuntu instance (501MB RAM).

 Go through the Vagrant quick-start tutorial, if you haven’t already, to learn how to use Vagrant with IOS-XR: [IOS-XR vagrant quick-start]({{ base_path }}/application-hosting/tutorials/iosxr-vagrant-quickstart)